dwongdoolan/dwongdoolan-react-journal/README.md

 # dwongdoolan-react-journal (Journal App)

-This is simple single-page web application with a registration page and allows the user to make text-based journal entries.
+This is a simple single-page web application with a registration page and allows the user to make text-based journal entries.
 This project has React 17.0.1 UI and no server backend.
 When the app is refreshed the data is lost.